-Breastfed babies are also less likely to become overweight or obese later in life compared to babies fed on infant formula.
-Helping your baby to be a healthy weight when they grow up means you are reducing their risk of developing cancer in the future.
+Breastfed babies are also less likely to become overweight or obese children compared to babies who were not breastfed.
+Being overweight or obese in childhood tends to lead to being overweight or obese in adult life.
+As this is a cause of cancer, helping your baby to be a healthy weight when they grow up means you can help reduce their risk of developing cancer in the future.

 Breastfeeding for cancer prevention

 If you are able to, then it is best to only give your baby breast milk for the first six months of life.
-After that, your baby will benefit if you continue to breastfeed alongside introducing other foods and water.
+After that, your baby will benefit if you continue to breastfeed to two years or beyond, alongside introducing other foods and water.

 Help with breastfeeding